Press Fits Decoded: Engineering Precision, Practical Use, and Design Mastery

 How to Evaluate a Press Fit Supplier

-• Tooling inspection reports and assembly test data
+• tooling inspection records or assembly test data;

-• Proven experience with relevant industries and volumes
+• experience with similar industries and production volumes.

 Final Takeaway for Procurement Teams